hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 ## Over-representation analysis
 Over-representation analysis (ORA) is used to determine which a priori defined gene sets are more present (over-represented) in a subset of “interesting” genes than what would be expected by chance [(Huang et al, 2009)](https://pmc.ncbi.nlm.nih.gov/articles/PMC2615629/).
 Most genes in the genome have some pre-existing annotation associated with it which has been compiled through a combination of manual curation and computational algorithms.
 There are a number of existing databases which define genes using a controlled vocabulary and then categorize genes into groups (gene sets) based on shared function, or involvement in a pathway, or presence in a specific cellular location etc. A very commonly used gene annotataion resource is the [Gene Ontology (GO) database](https://geneontology.org/), and is what we will use in our workflow.

-We then use those categorizations to assess enrichment amongst our DE gene results and compare this to the enrichment observed in teh larger univers eof genes, to identify whether or not the enrichment observed is significant.
+We then use those categorizations to assess enrichment amongst our DE gene results and compare this to the enrichment observed in teh larger universe of genes, to identify whether or not the enrichment observed is significant.

 <p align="center">
 <img src="../img/go_proportions.png" width="500">